-Despite the weak market in the beginning of the 1990s, Tärntank Rederi AB could take delivery of another Tärnsjö, the fourth tanker with that name, in 1993.
+Despite the weak market at the beginning of the 1990s, Tärntank Rederi AB could take delivery of another Tärnsjö, the fourth tanker with that name, in 1993.
 She was built by Kvaerner Kleven in Leirvik, Norway, and had a deadweight of 10,887 tons.
 The next addition to the fleet came three years later from the same shipyard, the Tärnland of 9,960 dwt.
-By the mid 1990s, Tärntank Rederi AB had a vast experience of building tankers.
-They had no thought of stopping there, but were planning for an extensive newbuilding programme.
+By the mid-1990s, Tärntank Rederi AB had a vast experience of building tankers.
+They had no thought of stopping there but were planning for an extensive newbuilding program.

-Negotiations with North European shipyards were going on for years, but when an offer came from a Shanghai shipyard to buy an almost ready tanker, initially built for another Swedish shipowner and with an attractive price, Tärntank Rederi AB said yes.
-The new Tärnfors of 8,245 dwt was delivered in 1998 from Qui Xin Shipyard, and this was the start of a long relation with Chinese shipyards.
+The new Tärnfors of 8,245 dwt was delivered in 1998 from Qui Xin Shipyard, and this was the start of a long relationship with Chinese shipyards.
 Another four tankers were built for Tärntank Rederi AB in China during the years 2001-2005 at Shanghai Edward, a shipyard that delivered many ships to both Tärntank and other shipowners on Donsö before it was closed down in 2008.
 The four tankers built there for Tärntank Rederi AB were named the Tärnvik, Tärnhav, Tärnvåg and Tärnholm, all with a deadweight just below 15,000 tons.

 When Tärntank Rederi AB celebrated its 50-year anniversary in 2008, a great shift had been made.
 The deliveries of new tonnage and sale of older vessels meant they had a fleet of nine modern tankers.
 Already in 2009 new challanges appeared.
 In order to be able to compete in a global market Tärntank Rederi AB had to move to Denmark.
 The move enabled the company to compete at the same conditions as most of the shipping companies around the globe.
 Olle Kristensson and his family moved to Denmark, and in June 2009 the headquarter of Tärntank Rederi AB was established in Skagen.
 In June 2012 a cross border merger was completed and Tärntank Rederi AB becomes Terntank Rederi A/S.

-Tryggve Möller, a Donsö native, is the Managing Director of Tärntank Ship Management AB and the driving force behind the newbuilding programme.
-An essential part of the programme was the new thoughts on management:
+Tryggve Möller, a Donsö native, is the Managing Director of Tärntank Ship Management AB and the driving force behind the newbuilding program.
+An essential part of the program was the new thoughts on management:

 We had to come up with something new to attract our customers, simply an even more professional way of operating oil and chemical cargoes.
 One of the most important issues was how to get hold of a new kind of seafarer to crew our tankers: university graduate 25-year-olds.
 We put all of our focus on creating a good and satisfying working environment for the crew.
 We were confident that if we succeeded in that, the other, the best performance toward the customer, would come as a result.
 On that concept, we have built all our tankers ever since.

-The concept indeed shows great result when looking at the retention rate, the company’s ability to retain officers and ratings within the organisation.
-The target is a 90 per cent retention rate.
+The concept indeed shows the great result when looking at the retention rate, the company’s ability to retain officers and ratings within the organization.
+The target is a 90 percent retention rate.

-Today we can show retention rates that exceeds the target significantly for senior officers, junior officers and ratings.
-We are proud of the fact that around 80 per cent of our senior officers have started their seagoing careers on our vessels and worked their way up in the organisation, says Tryggve Möller.
+Today we can show retention rates that exceed the target significantly for senior officers, junior officers, and ratings.
+We are proud of the fact that around 80 percent of our senior officers have started their seagoing careers on our vessels and worked their way up in the organization, says Tryggve Möller.

-Close relationships with the customers are essential when building a new ship.
-The size, design and equipment of a vessel are determined from the demands of the customers and also by the waters and the port terminals in the area where the vessel is expected to operate.
+Close relationships with customers are essential when building a new ship.
+The size, design, and equipment of a vessel are determined from the demands of the customers and also by the waters and the port terminals in the area where the vessel is expected to operate.